-Sea Transport Solutions is continuously seeking to both utilise the very best in innovative ship building technology and provide a service of which safety is the highest priority.
+SEATRANSPORT is continuously seeking to both utilise the very best in innovative shipbuilding technology and provide a service of which safety is the highest priority.

-Our team of naval architects, consultants, surveyors and project managers are excited to be in cooperation with the United Kingdom’s University of Strathclyde in testing a new, potentially life-saving technology aboard a new vessel.
+Our team of naval architects are excited to be in cooperation with the United Kingdom’s University of Strathclyde in testing a new, potentially life-saving technology suitable for existing and new vessels.

-This innovative new approach to damage stability aboard marine vessels could not only preserve life in extreme incidents but is the most cost-effective solution available.
-DSRS is expected to revolutionise the design and operation of most ship types and in a recent case study involving a large Sea Transport RoPax vessel, DSRS achieved truly impressive results, opening possibilities for novel and innovative future vessel designs.
+This innovative new approach to damage stability aboard marine vessels could not only preserve life in extreme incidents but is a cost-effective solution for the commercial marine industry.
+DSRS is expected to revolutionise the design and operation of most ship types and in a recent case study involving a large SEATRANSPORT RoPax vessel, DSRS achieved truly impressive results, opening possibilities for novel and innovative future vessel designs.

-Additionally, DSRS can be retrofitted to existing vessels to reduce the likelihood of capsize/sinking and further water entry following major damage.
+Additionally, DSRS can be retrofitted to existing vessels to reduce the likelihood of capsizing/sinking and further water entry following major damage.